TomRoush/Rougue/README.md

 This game is awesome

-Kevin's thing is messed up yo
+Kevin's thing is OP yo